zeek/zeek/frameworks/input.rst

 Event streams work very similarly to table streams that were already discussed in much detail.
-To read the blacklist of the previous example into an event stream, the :bro:id:`Input::add_event` function is used.
+To read the blacklist of the previous example into an event stream, the :zeek:id:`Input::add_event` function is used.
 For example:

 .. sourcecode:: bro